kaido24/bt_table/README.md

-# bt_table
-Bootstrap 3 table plugin for CKEditor
+# Bootstrap 3 table plugin for CKEditor

 This plugin is built on top original table plugin.
 This is really 80% same code with lots of modifications some simplifications.